 Who can forget Clayton Frederick Osbon, the JetBlue pilot who had a “psychotic breakdown” on a flight from New York to Las Vegas earlier this year.
 Or EgyptAir first officer Gameel Al-Batouti, who, investigators concluded, committed suicide when he crashed EgyptAir Flight 990 into the Atlantic just south of Nantucket Island in 1999.

-What’s more, the TSA’s authoritarian attitude sets a tone for the entire flight, so post-9/11 passengers tend to be more cooperative when flight attendants ask them to comply with their instructions.
+What’s more, the TSA’s authoritarian attitude sets a tone for the entire flight.
+Post-9/11 passengers tend to be more cooperative when flight attendants ask them to comply with their instructions.
 Having passengers heel obediently when someone in uniform barks an order seems to fit the airline industry agenda.
 After all, the interior of an aircraft is no democracy.

-To be fair, I’m sure there are many airline employees who are horrified by what’s become of the TSA and support the reforms suggested by agency critics and Congress.
+To be fair, I’m sure many airline employees are horrified by the state of the TSA.
+They support the reforms suggested by agency critics and Congress.
 But at least on the record, their employers seem to like things the way they are.

 Why?
 For the airline industry, even a bad TSA is better than what they had before.
-Key security responsibilities and costs have been removed, thanks to this overfunded agency.
+This overfunded agency has eliminated key security responsibilities and costs.
 And its employees have special status, effectively enjoying the same security screening experience as they did before 9/11, for no other reason than that they wear a uniform.
 What’s not to like about that?

 Who fixes this mess?

 In order to create a dysfunctional TSA, many key stakeholders essentially remained silent for a decade.
 That includes an apathetic electorate, which failed to see the constitutional, privacy, and civil rights problems of the current TSA.
-But it’s especially true of the most powerful airline passengers, the elite-level frequent business travelers and the corporate travel managers controlling their purse-strings.
-These road warriors, who really should have known better, gave the current TSA their stamp of approval by staying quiet as a group, and their silence has been rewarded with a “free” trusted traveler designation that lets them shortcut the worst of the screening experience.
+But it’s especially true of the most powerful airline passengers.
+This will be the elite-level frequent business travelers and the corporate travel managers controlling their purse-strings.
+These road warriors, who really should have known better, gave the current TSA their stamp of approval by staying quiet as a group.
+They have earned a ‘free’ trusted traveler designation, which allows them to shortcut the worst of the screening experience by their silence.

-But it’s safe to say that without the support of airlines, the TSA would have never become America’s most-hated federal agency — and that without its help, we don’t stand a chance of reforming the TSA.
+But it’s safe to say that without the support of airlines, the TSA would have never become America’s most-hated federal agency.
+Without its help, we don’t stand a chance of reforming the TSA.

 The airline industry’s inaction in the face of gross incompetence, criminality, and unconstitutional behavior by the TSA, may have served its interests in the short term.
 But over the long term, it will hurt everyone.